oddbear/TouchPortal.Plugin.AudioMonitor/Readme.md

 This `debug` a boolean that can be `true` or `false`.
 If true it will add the frame number in the center of the meter.<br />
 This way you might see if any frames are dropped, or rendered in the wrong order.<br />
 This usually means the `UpdateInterval` is to low, and needs to be increased (or image size/detail needs do be decreased).
+> If you get frame drops, and you have set this number quite high.
+Then try to kill the TouchPortal App, and start it again.

 #### Colors